 Apple Search Ads: Best practices for mobile app marketers

-Apple Search Ads (ASA) is an acquisition channel that connects advertisers with a relevant target audience.
+Apple Search Ads (ASA) is an acquisition channel that connects advertisers with relevant target audiences.
 By bidding to appear when a user enters a particular keyword in the App Store, marketers can share their app with users that have a proven interest in specific terms.
-This is a powerful acquisition tool because impressions are exposed to users searching for functions your app has to offer.
+This is a powerful acquisition tool because users are directly exposed to relevant apps when searching for specific functions, such as what your app has to offer.

-There are 20 million registered iOS developers currently catering to 500 million weekly visitors, resulting in fierce competition for all verticals.
-It’s more important than ever before to connect with users ahead of your competitors, and Apple Search Ads is a proven method of reaching the right users at the right price.
+There are more than 30 million registered iOS developers currently catering to more than 1.8 billion active iOS devices, resulting in fierce competition for all verticals.
+It’s more important than ever to connect with users ahead of your competitors, and Apple Search Ads is a proven method of reaching the right users at the right price.
 In fact, 70% of App Store users will use the search function to find the right app, and Apple Search Ads have a conversion average of 50%.
-To make the most of this acquisition channel, let’s take a look at what Apple Search Ads allow advertisers to achieve, and how to set up campaigns for optimal results.
+To make the most of this acquisition channel, let’s take a look at what Apple Search Ads allow advertisers to achieve and how to set up campaigns for optimal results.

-With Apple Search Ads, marketers can significantly improve their visibility in the App Store.
+With Apple Search Ads campaigns, marketers can significantly improve their visibility in the App Store.
 The highest bidder gets their ad placed on the results page for a specific keyword – highlighted in blue at the very top of the page.
-Appearing first on relevant App Store pages is a valuable branding tool, putting your app ahead of your competitors even if they have effective ASO.
+Appearing first on relevant App Store pages is a valuable branding tool, putting your app ahead of your competitors even if they have effective app store optimization (ASO).
 However, this exposure is only as powerful as the strategy behind it: ASA still requires marketers to bid on relevant keywords in order for their ads to successfully convert users.

 There are two solutions available to marketers: Apple Search Ads Basic and Apple Search Ads Advanced.
 Which one you choose will determine which tools are available to you, with ASA Advanced offering considerably more options to refine your strategy.